AnalyzePlatypus/Blank-Google-Cloud-Function/readme.md

 # Blank Google Cloud Function

 Serverless is awesome!

+This template makes it easy to:

-* Develop awesome Cloud Functions locally on your machine,
+* Develop awesome Cloud Functions locally on your machine
 * Deploy and test Functions locally (Uses the [emulator](https://github.com/GoogleCloudPlatform/cloud-functions-emulator))
-* Build uploadable archives for deploying to Google Cloud.
+* Build uploadable archives for deploying to Google Cloud

 ## Quick Start